ugent/Studieplekken/README.md

 - `blokatugent`
 - `blokatugent_test`

-For both databases, run the sql queries in `scripts/database/create_schema.sql`.
-For the `blokatugent`, run the script `scripts/database/seed.sql` to provide some dummy data.
+For the `blokatugent` database, run the script `scripts/database/seed.sql` to provide some dummy data.

+Configure your correct database configuration in de `application.yml`properties file in the resources folder.

 **Commands**
 ```shell script